2022 Houston Astros season: June

 At Citi Field in Queens, New York, Kyle Tucker hit a three-run homer in the first inning to back Framber Valdez' eight shutout innings as Houston prevailed, 9–1.
-Yordan Álvarez hit his 23rd home run among three total hits and two walks.
+Yordan Alvarez hit his 23rd home run among three total hits and two walks.
 Yuli Gurriel also homered and Alex Bregman had three hits.
 Tucker led off the fourth inning with 12-pitch walk, then stole his 14th base, and scored on a Jake Meyers single.
 Valdez allowed six hits, struck out four and induced 12 ground ball outs.
 Astros right-hander Enoli Paredes, pitching the ninth inning for his first outing of the year with Houston, gave up the shoutout.
 He was assisted by a stellar catch from left fielder Chas McCormick, who snagged a foul pop-up over the railing in foul territory from Eduardo Escobar.
 Paredes then walked James McCann with two outs and the bases loaded.
 Mets starter Carlos Carrasco struggled in a second straight start versus Houston, allowing six runs, six hits, and three walks in 4 1/3 innings.
 Michael Brantley was placed on the 10-day injured list for right shoulder discomfort; McCormick and Paredes were recalled from Sugar Land.

 Justin Verlander was the starting pitcher and Jason Castro the starting catcher for the finale against the Mets on June 29.
 The Astros hurled a shutout, winning 2–0, with Verlander (10–3) tallying eight of the innings and Pressly closing out the ninth inning for his 16th save.
 Verlander became the first pitcher in 2022 to reach double-figures in wins and turned in the fourth-lowest ERA (2.03) in the sport.
-In the eighth inning, Peña collided Álvarez while running for a Dominic Smith shallow fly ball; both men left the game. Álvarez laid on the ground for several moments before being carted off the field.
+In the eighth inning, Peña collided Alvarez while running for a Dominic Smith shallow fly ball; both men left the game.
+Alvarez laid on the ground for several moments before being carted off the field.
 The game remained scoreless until the ninth inning.
 In the top of the ninth inning, Castro, facing reliever Drew Smith, hit his first home run of the season with Gurriel on base to put the Astros ahead, 2–0.